hmcts/em-annotation-api/README.md

 docker-compose -f docker-compose-dependencies.yml up
 ```

+Run below command to setup the db:
+./gradlew migratePostgresDatabase

 To set up IDAM data run: `./idam-client-setup.sh`.
 To check the data you can log into IDAM-web-admin `http://localhost:8082` with:
 Username `idamOwner@hmcts.net`